Today’s thought: It’s so much easier to travel when you’re still young.

 I have no idea what kind of shape we’ll be in when we’re middle-aged or retired, but I am pretty confident we wouldn’t have even the (limited) stamina we have right now.
 Further, I’m not sure we’d be comfortable dossing on floors and couches (physically or otherwise), HelpXing, Couchsurfing, or AirBnB-ing.
 But then again, who knows what might have cropped up in that regard in 20 years’ time?

 Visas are another thing to take into account.
 As a New Zealand citizen, I’m lucky – we’re welcomed almost everywhere, and have visa waivers/exemptions in many countries.
-If you can swing it financially, fresh grads can move to the US to work and travel for a year as part of the snappily named New Zealand and Australia Twelve-Month Student Work and Recent Graduate Travel Program.
+If you can swing it financially, fresh grads can move to the US to work with Esta application and travel for a year as part of the snappily named New Zealand and Australia Twelve-Month Student Work and Recent Graduate Travel Program.
 If you’re 30 or under, there’s a dizzying array of countries offering working holiday visas, which to my understanding are virtually guaranteed – it’s just a matter of applying and paying the fee.
 Australians and New Zealanders seem to enjoy the most choices, but there are options for citizens of other countries, too.
 Similarly, if someone wants to plan a trip to New Zealand them you can always check the New Zealand ETA requirements for more details and apply accordingly.
 Similarly, if you are planning a trip to Middle East then Saudi Arabian eVisa ETA is a one you need.

 For what it’s worth, the youth/under 26 discounts available to you might also be worth considering.
 We qualified for cheaper Eurail passes, an ISIC youth card, and other random discounts along the way.